 How might ecocentric design intervene education?
 What if we could communicate with river?

 Developed by Middle Table, The River Speaks is a speculative curriculum for high schoolers, focused on a speculative future where rivers have recognized agency.

 Recognition: William Randolph Hearst Scholarship for Parsons’ socially responsible art/design projects of the year, 2017 (Winner), Core77 design award 2018,

 What if governance becomes driverless?

-Driverless Governance is an ongoing project with the aim of stimulating discussions about social, cultural, behavioral consequence of emerging possible data-driven governance for absolute equality.
+Driverless Governance is an ongoing project with the aim of stimulating discussions about the social, cultural, behavioral consequences of emerging possible data-driven governance for absolute equality.